apache/druid/docs/content/development/extensions-core/druid-basic-security.md

 druid.auth.authorizer.MyBasicAuthorizer.type=basic
 ```

-To use the Basic authorizer, add an authenticator with type `basic` to the authorizers list.
+To use the Basic authorizer, add an authorizer with type `basic` to the authorizers list.

-Configuration of the named authenticator is assigned through properties with the form:
+Configuration of the named authorizer is assigned through properties with the form:

 ```
 druid.auth.authorizer.<authorizerName>.<authorizerProperty>